The state’s wet and mild summer conditions may have benefited most growers, but they have caused a dramatic increase in wildlife numbers.

 “I continue to work closely with NSW Police and key stakeholders to explore options to ensure landowners and licensed pest controllers have the necessary weapons to control vertebrate pests like feral hogs,” Toole said.
 Earth.

-“As part of this, I am looking for ways to create a permanent and workable solution for the approximately 500 Class D license holders who have been impacted by the 2020 NCAT decision.”
+“As part of this, I am looking for ways to create a permanent and practical solution for the approximately 500 Class D license holders who have been impacted by the 2020 NCAT decision.”